juanignava/Patrones.Project2/README.md

 # Patrones.Project2
-Diagnose Covid 19 based on X ray images using a Neuronal Network model
+Diagnose Covid 19 based on X ray images using a Neural Network model